 |Composition of the herd||

-The main goal in the production of gilts in GenePro herds, is based on a sufficient production of gilts for on-farm replacement.
-Just as multiplication herds, focus must be heightened on replacement and maintenance of the herd.
-Genetic progress is not generated, but implemented as it is a question of keeping up with the genetic progress generated in the nucleus and multiplication herds.
+The main goal in the production of gilts in GenePro herds is based on a sufficient production of gilts for on-farm replacement.
+Just as with multiplication herds, the focus must be heightened on the replacement and maintenance of the herd.
+Genetic progress is not generated but implemented as it is a question of keeping up with the genetic progress generated in the nucleus and multiplication herds.